moontails/DataVisualizerHack/README.md

-# YelpVisualizerHack
+# DataVisualizerHack

 My hack at #HackIllinois

-Motivation - to help users better understand the reviews for a business when they make a search.
+Motivation - to help users better understand reviews when they make a search.

 Summary - Worked on analyzing reviews from the yelp dataset, performing keyword extraction, sentiment analysis and generating a word cloud for beter summarization/visualization of the reviews.
+The system's generic capability will allow it to be used with any dataset.

 Steps -
 - You can download the dataset at http://www.yelp.com/dataset_challenge